[Last updated March 2021]

 Virtual Wine Pull

-Wine pulls are classic fundraising activities that many nonprofits incorporate into their in-person events.
+Wine pulls are classic nonprofit fundraising activities that many organizations incorporate into their in-person events.
 These events work by collecting a variety of wines ranging in values and arranging them so that their labels can’t be seen.
 Then, donors purchase tickets to pull a random wine bottle and see what they’ve won.

 Adapting this activity to take place virtually isn’t as challenging as it might initially seem.
 You’ll still collect a variety of wines, but instead of presenting them in-person, you let supporters purchase a numbered mystery bottle through your online store or virtual event center.
 Once all the bottles have been purchased, send each donor a message to tell them what they’ve won.